 This vs That -Thailand's Tourism Recovery (2019 vs 2022)

 Has tourism in Thailand recovered from the pandemic?
-Yes and no. Tourism was the industry hit hardest during the COVID-19 pandemic, and Thailand went from 40 million tourists in 2019 to just over 11 million tourists in 2022.
+Yes, almost.
+Tourism was the industry hit hardest during the COVID-19 pandemic, and Thailand went from 40 million tourists in 2019 to just over 11 million tourists in 2022.
 Though that's a drastic drop, it’s a rapid improvement, as the previous year saw only 428,000 visitors.
-Though around 25 million travelers are expected in 2023, it will take some time before Thailand sees record highs again.
+In 2024, it is expected to hit 36.1 million travellers.

 Travel Truth: The Land of Smiles is enchanting, but what are the disadvantages of tourism in Thailand?
 The Thailand Development Research Institute cites coral pollution due to littering from excessive beach parties, environmental strain from over-tourism, and troubling practices within Thailand's controversial sex tourism industry as some of the few pitfalls of the highly successful tourism industry.